TENROKOne/Exam-preps/AZ-104 Microsoft Azure Administrator/Deploy and manage Azure compute resources.md

 - Deploy resources by using an Azure Resource Manager template or a Bicep file
 - Export a deployment as an Azure Resource Manager template or convert an Azure Resource Manager template to a Bicep file

+- Provisioning
+  - Don't use the portal, CLI and Powershell for Provisioning.
+  - ARM JSON Templates
+    - Good source is the github page from MS with the quickstart templates
+    - You can export a resource from the portal with the export template option.
+    - Are not very human friendly
+  - Azure Bicep (translates to ARM JSON)
+  - Terraform (translates to ARM JSON)

 ## Create and configure virtual machines

 - Create a virtual machine